allen-cell-animated/agave/docs/agave.rst

 These three coordinates let you position the light anywhere on a sphere around the volume.
 Theta and Phi are in radians (where 3.14159 radians is half a circle).
+If you press the R key while the main viewport has input focus (you may have to click once inside the window to give it focus), an interactive rotation widget will appear in the viewport.
+You can click and drag on the widget to rotate the light direction around the volume.
+If you click on the colored lines of the axes, rotation will be constrained to that axis.
+Press R again to hide the rotate manipulator.

 |image0|